fenago/machine-learning/lab_guides/lab_4.md

 ![](./images/89.png)

 The functions perceptron_trick and perceptron_trick_clever do the exact same job, so it doesn’t matter which one we use.
-However, later in this chapter when we study logistic regression, the function perceptron_trick_clever will be much more useful.
+However, later in this lab when we study logistic regression, the function perceptron_trick_clever will be much more useful.
 Now, recall that for the perceptron algorithm all we need to do is repeat the perceptron trick many times (as many as the number of epochs).
 For convenience, we’ll also keep track of the errors at each epoch.
 As inputs, we not only have the data (features and labels), we also have the learning rate which we default to 0.01, and the number of epochs which we default